Ballyconnell: Post-1600

-About 1606, Captain Richard Tyrrell, of Tyrrellspass Castle, County Westmeath, bought the Derryginny and Snugborough parts of the Calva ballybetagh from Cormac Magauran.
+In 1606 Cormac Magauran sold the surrounding lands comprising the manor of Calva.
+Captain Richard Tyrrell, of Tyrrellspass Castle, County Westmeath, bought the Derryginny and Snugborough parts of the Calva ballybetagh from Cormac Magauran.
 He then exchanged his lands at the start of the Ulster Plantation for more property in Tullygarvey barony where he lived.

 Walter Talbot, a recusant servitor and a burgess of Cavan Corporation, whose parents were James Talbot and Margaret Brett of Agherskeethe (now Augherskea), County Meath, purchased another part of the Calva ballybetagh before 1609 but the title was defective.
 However, in the launching of the Plantation of Ulster in 1609, Sir Arthur Chichester, the Lord Deputy of Ireland, allowed Talbot to keep his estate as he had begun bringing in settlers and building houses.
-In the Plantation of Ulster by grant dated 23 June 1610, King James VI and I granted the lands forming the 'Manor of Calva' to Hugh Culme.
-In the same year Culme surrendered his interest to Walter Talbot.
-It was regranted to Talbot as the 'Manor of Calva'.
+In the Plantation of Ulster by grant dated 23 June 1610, King James VI and I granted the lands forming the 'Manor of Calva' to English servitor Captain Hugh Culme.
+Captain Hugh Culme was constable of Cloughoughter castle of which with its lands he received a twenty one year lease in November 1610 later to become provost marshal for Cavan and Monaghan.
+Hugh Culme the original patentee in the barony of Tullyhaw entered a partnership agreement with Walter Talbot in Balllyconnell, whereupon when Hugh Culme died in 1630 it became owned entirely by Talbot's son James.
+It was officially regranted by 1638 to James Talbot as the 'Manor of Calva'.
 The lands granted were the town of Ballyconnell and a number of surrounding townlands.

-When Talbot arrived, the only notable buildings in Ballyconnell were the Catholic church at the top of Church Street (Site number 1815, Doon townland, Archaeological Inventory of County Cavan, Patrick O’Donovan, 1995, p.
+It was Walter Talbot, described as Old English, together with Hugh Culme who promoted the Plantation settlement here, raising a strong castle and bawn at Annagh on the east side of the river built of stone and lime, it was over three storeys tall with two flankers, described in 1622 : 'located in a very good place and convenient for the strength and defence of that part of the country'.
+Other notable buildings in the Pynnar survey were recent built wooden houses.
+The ruined Catholic church at the top of Church Street (Site number 1815, Doon townland, Archaeological Inventory of County Cavan, Patrick O’Donovan, 1995, p.
 230) and an old McGovern fort.
 The rest of the buildings were mud huts belonging to the Irish natives.
 In September 1611, a survey by Lord Carew (later created 1st Earl of Totnes) found that Talbot had built a strong timber house and two other wattled houses (Site number 1798, Annagh townland, Archaeological Inventory of County Cavan, Patrick O’Donovan, 1995, p.
 228).
 He had also felled 40 trees but did no other work.
 By 1613, Talbot had progressed with building work.
 Sir Josias Bodley reported on 6 February 1613 that: